imec-ilabt/ansible-init-script/README.md

-A script to install ansible on testbed nodes.
+A script to install ansible on a testbed node, so that that node can be used as an ansible control machine.

+This tries to be generic, by detecting the Linux distribution and then using the distributions package manager to install ansible.
-This tries to do the right thing, but will likely fail on many testbed nodes for which it was not tested.
+It will likely fail on many testbed nodes for which it was not tested.